List of birds of Argentina

 The rufous hornero is the national bird of Argentina.

 This is a list of the bird species recorded in Argentina.
-The avifauna of Argentina has 1047 confirmed species, of which 19 are endemic, nine have been introduced by humans, 71 are rare or vagrants, two are thought to be extinct, and four and possibly a fifth have been extirpated.
-An additional 57 species are unconfirmed (see below).
+The avifauna of Argentina has 1052 confirmed species, of which 18 are endemic, nine have been introduced by humans, 74 are rare or vagrants, two are thought to be extinct, and five have been extirpated.
+An additional 53 species are unconfirmed (see below).
 Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
 Five species are added from other sources and are not included in the above counts; these reports have not been confirmed by the SACC.

 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
-Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.
+However, capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight several categories.